 Courts reopened 27 April and now cafés and restaurants are open.

 Danish officials announced they will not allow gatherings of more than 500 people until at least 1 September.
-That said, the Daily Hive has a post about Danes working around those restrictions with socially distanced concerts including in-car music festivals at cultural drive-in theaters.
-But by and large, as the FT post states, “Danes do what they’re told,” which accounts for the countries pandemic success.
+By and large, as the FT post states, “Danes do what they’re told,” which accounts for the countries pandemic success.